 Mrs. Arabella Huntington had “themed parties” at her different mansions.
-Spanish Dinners, Japanese Dinners, Italian dinners, she had Italian Capodimonte (Italian fine porcelain that looks like Della Robbia scenes), & Chinese plates – Chinese “Masonware” (blue & green), also “Medallion” Chinese pink plates, & also red laqueur plate set.
+Spanish Dinners, Japanese Dinners, French and EnglishTea, Italian dinners, she had Italian Capodimonte (Italian fine porcelain that looks like Della Robbia scenes), & Chinese plates – Chinese “Masonware” (blue & green), also “Medallion” Chinese pink plates, & also red laqueur plate set.
 Document: HEH Coll.
 MS 38/6 uncat (HEH’s estate mansion inventory)

 Also, Mrs. Huntington collected many more patterns: Dutch Deftware, Royal Crown Derby, & Italian Capodimonte, Japanese plates, & Meissen Plateware.
 Document: LA Times 1949 Curtis Taylor Gallery Auction